dleston/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

 The AutoML best perfoming model (91.62% Accuracy) achieved a slight improvement with respect to the best hyperparameter tuning configuration (90.76%) of sklearn's Logistic Regression Classifier.
+The increase was expected as LRC is not tipically among the best ML algorithms when it comes to capturing non-linearities in the data, whereas models such as LightGBM or XGBoost are.

-The architecture of both pipelines is quite different though, even if the data cleansing, one-hot encoding and train-test splits is the same.
+The architecture of both pipelines is quite different.
+Both models share the same data cleansing, one-hot encoding and train-test split steps, but other than that they follow different processes.
+* The LRC pipeline uses a single ML model and only said model's hyperparameter space is searched.
+The AutoML pipeline explores combinations of different preprocessing steps, different ML algorithms, and within the same algorithm, multiple hyperparameter configurations.
+* The LRC pipeline does not have a data normalization or standarization step.
+* The AutoML best performing model is an ensemble of weaker learners, a possibility that has not been implemented in the LRC pipeline.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

-## Proof of cluster clean up
-**If you did not delete your compute cluster in the code, please complete this section.
-Otherwise, delete this section.**
-**Image of cluster marked for deletion**
+* As the AutoML job correctly identified, the dataset is quite inbalanced.
+There are 2771 positive samples out of 24712, which is a 11% positivity ratio.
+A suggested area of improvement would be to downsample the data so that the classes are balanced.
+* We could explore a more exhaustive hyperparameter grid search, but I doubt the performance would increase significantly.
+* We could apply some scaling method to the LRC pipeline and check if performance is on par with the best AutoML pipelines.
+* If we were to put one of these models into production, I would definitely not select the VotingEnsemble as my champion model, but the best performing pipeline without ensembling.
+The marginal improvement over, for example, an XGBoost Classifier, in my opinion, does not justify losing inference speed and model explainability.